 Consider writing your own vows – and add the following:

 Do you promise to stay current on all your debts?
-Maintain a good credit score?
+Maintain a credit score you can proud of?
 Max out your retirement plan contributions?
 Track your spending every month?

 Now, when your fiance says, “I DO” to these questions, you know you’ve got someone worth marrying!
 Of course, this may be a little extreme, but divorce is even worse.
 Talk about finances, debt, spending, career, retirement and other financial goals before you tie the knot.
 Start creating a financial plan together before it’s too late!